Dobidop/ComfyStereo/README.md

 ## DeoVR View Node Setup

+In DeoVR, set "Enable remote control" to true in the developer settings.

 To launch DeoVR from this node, you must configure the path to **DeoVR.exe** in the configuration file:

 ```